Adaptive Diffusion Schemes for Heterogeneous Networks: NMSE-based adaptive combiners

 \subsubsection{Temporal weighting window}

-The temporal weighting window $\beta(n,i)$ deserves some discussion.
-In this paper we propose the use of an exponential weighting window defined as
+{The temporal weighting window $\beta(n,i)$, in the cost function \eqref{eq:JkLS} and the computation of $\mathbf{P}_k(n)$ and $\mathbf{z}_k(n)$, deserves some discussion.} In this paper, we propose the use of an exponential weighting window,

-where $\gamma$ is a forgetting factor $0 \leq \gamma < 1$.
+where $\gamma$ is a forgetting factor $0 < \gamma \leq 1$.

 This contrasts with our choice in previous works \cite{fernandez2015distributed,fernandez2012novel}, where we leaned towards a rectangular window, which provided a good convergence but a worse steady-state performance than standard ATC with adaptive combiners \cite{tu2011optimal}.
 The reason for that choice was the instability problems of affine combiners when long windows were used.
-In this paper, as we use the more stable convex combiners (see Subsection III-B) an exponential window can be used.
+In this paper, as we use the more stable convex combiners (see Subsection \ref{sec:meananalysis}) an exponential window can be safely employed.
 This window has two remarkable advantages with respect to a rectangular window: 1) It is more efficient in terms of memory and computation; and 2) it allows a recursive implementation.
-In addition, as we show in the experiments, it outperforms other state-of-the art approaches.
+In addition, as we show in the experiments in the next section, the LS algorithm with exponential window outperforms other state-of-the art approaches.